mateenshaikh/ICScreator-browser-plugin/README.md

 ## Chrome
 Download the above or use this direct download link for [chrome.zip](https://raw.githubusercontent.com/mateenshaikh/ICScreator-browser-plugin/main/chrome.zip) file.
 Install the chrome plugin using the folder above.
-You can download the folder as a zip.
-You don't have to unzip it.
-Then load it as a temporary extension.
-If you don't know how, here's a video how to:
+You can download the folder as a zip then unzip it and load it as a temporary extension.
+If you don't know how, here's a video how to: [https://media.tru.ca/media/install%20chrome%20temporarily/0_n5dac6o0](https://media.tru.ca/media/install%20chrome%20temporarily/0_n5dac6o0)
+  1. Go to chrome://extensions
+  2. Toggle Developer tools
+  3. Go to unpack extension
+  4. Go into the unzipped folder (it will appear blank when you go in)
+  5. There are no files to select, just click "Select Folder"

 ## Firefox